nbgit41/Spotify-Current-Song-Display/README.md

 A webapp to display the current song playing from spotify

 IT IS IMPARITIVE YOU FOLLOW ALL INSTRUCTIONS IN THIS READ ME.

-make sure the text files and json files are set up the way you want before running the .exe file. (instructions below)
+THE EXE IS CURRENTLY BROKEN AND I DONT HAVE TIME TO FIX IT RN make sure the text files and json files are set up the way you want before running the .exe file. (instructions below)

 You will need api access information from https://developer.spotify.com/